KamalDGRT/Cognizant_Early_Engagement/Dashboard/Knockout Challenge/Java - Kockout Challenge/Electricity Bill/README.md

 **Validation:**

 The consumerNumber should start with zero and it should contain 10 digits.
-If the consumerNumber is valid then parse the data and calculate the bill amount else throw a user defined Exception “InvalidConsumerNumberException” with a message "Invalid Consumer Number".
+If the consumerNumber is valid then parse the data and calculate the bill amount else throw a user defined Exception “**InvalidConsumerNumberException**” with a message "Invalid Consumer Number".

 >**Note:**<br>
 This functionality is about only reading the records from the file, parsing each record data, validating the consumerNumber, creation of ElectricityBill object and then storing the ElectricityBill Object into the list and return the list.
 This functionality does not deal with DB Connectivity.